top of page

 • It promotes a calmer state: Nasal breathing activates the parasympathetic nervous system, helping to keep your heart rate lower and your body relaxed.

-This method encourages deep belly breathing, perfect for building your aerobic base.
+This method encourages deep diaphragmatic breathing, perfect for building your aerobic base.

 By practicing nasal breathing on easy runs, you’re actually training your body to use oxygen more efficiently.
 That pays huge dividends when you need to push hard later on.